molbio-dresden/flexidot/README.md

 ### Custom matrix shading

 When comparing related sequences, multiple sequence alignments are frequently applied.
 The resulting pairwise **sequence similarities** can be integrated in the FlexiDot images by providing a **matrix file** via `-u/--input_user_matrix_file <matrix.txt>`.
 This allows a shading of the upper right triangle according to the matrix (here orange).
-With `-U/--user_matrix_print y` the matrix values can be printed into the respective fields.
+With `-U/--user_matrix_print` the matrix values can be printed into the respective fields.
 Besides, also **text** information can be provided in the matrix, but then shading is suppressed.

 In the example, LCS and matrix shading are combined to visualize the relationships between different members of a repeat family.